 1. See your career as a set of stepping stones, not a linear path

-Perhaps one of the best things you can do right at the beginning is understand that most people are going to change their careers many times.
-Your career is likely going to shift several times—about 12 times before you're 40, on average.
+One of the best things you can do right at the outset of this introspection is to understand that most people change their careers many times: about 12 times before you're 40, on average.
 In other words, there's a lot less pressure to choose a career path and commit to it for life!

 2. Think about what excites and energizes you